rvbug/QML/README.md

 # Rust (WIP)
-All the code are being converted to rust.
+Work in progress for migrating the code to Rust.

 <br>